District Nursing and Palliative Care

 - Follow up bereavement visits and referral for grief counselling as required.

-A doctor’s or health professional’s referral is preferred.
+- A doctor’s or health professional’s referral is required (as per below*)

-Clients who are aged over 65 years old need to be referred via My Aged Care.
+- Clients who are aged over 65 years old need to be referred via My Aged Care.
 This is in addition to the health professional's referral.

 |LOCATIONS||DAY OF WEEK||TIMES||CONTACT DETAILS|